finos/common-domain-model/documentation/source/documentation.rst

     alias IrsInitialNotional <"The initial notional of an interest rate swap.">
     	Swap -> swapStream -> calculationPeriodAmount -> calculation -> notionalSchedule -> notionalStepSchedule -> initialValue

-That being said, scalability considerations need to be kept in mind, as there is an obvious need to easily navigate the available set of aliases.

 Syntax
 ^^^^^^